-- mixed with vegan yogurt for a spicy/cool sauce
+- mixed with vegan yogurt for a cool and creamy cilantro sauce

-Make this recipe nut-free by substituting raw pumpkin seeds for the walnuts.
+- nut-free - substitute raw pumpkin seeds for the walnuts.
 You can also use a blend of different seeds, such as pumpkin, sunflower, and hemp for added nutrition.

-Not only is zhoug sauce completely addictive AND nutritious, it's easily adjusted to suit your palate.
+Not only is zhoug sauce irresistible and nutritious, it's easily adjusted to suit your palate.

-- For less spicy zhoug, remove ALL of the seeds from the jalapeños, and omit the red pepper flakes.
+- For less spicy zhoug sauce, remove ALL of the seeds from the jalapeños, and omit the red pepper flakes.

-- For extra spicy zhoug go ahead and include some, most, or ALL of the jalapeño seeds and bump up the red pepper flakes!
+- For extra spicy zhoug, include some, most, or ALL of the jalapeño seeds and bump up the red pepper flakes!